cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 Before v2.4, [Acquire and load asset](https://github.com/cocos-creator/creator-docs/blob/e02ac31bab12d3ee767c0549050b0e42bd22bc5b/en/scripting/load-assets.md) was implemented through the `cc.loader` module (including the APIs `cc.loader.load`, `cc.loader.loadRes`, `cc.loader.loadResDir`, etc.), which was primarily used to load resources.
 However, with the continuous development of Creator, developers' demands for resource management have been increasing.
 The original `cc.loader` module has been unable to meet a large number of resource management needs, and a new resource management module is in the air.

 Therefore, Creator in **v2.4** introduced a new resource management module -- **Asset Manager**.
-Compared to the previous `cc.loader` module, **Asset Manager** not only provides better loading performance, but also support **Asset Bundle**, preload resources and more convenient resource release management.
+Compared to the previous `cc.loader` module, **Asset Manager** not only provides better loading performance, but also supports **Asset Bundle**, preload resources and more convenient resource release management.
 And **Asset Manager** also has strong extensibility, which greatly improves the development efficiency and user experience of developers.
 We recommend that all developers upgrade.

 To bring a smooth upgrade experience, we will maintain compatibility with `cc.loader` related APIs, and most of the game project can run as usual, except for a few that use incompatible special usage APIs that must be manually upgraded.
-And we will then remove full compatibility with `cc.loader` when the time comes.
+And we will only remove full compatibility with `cc.loader` when the time comes.
 If you are temporarily uncomfortable upgrading due to the project cycle, etc., you can keep the original writing while making sure the test passes.

-Currently, when using those old APIs, the engine outputs a warning and suggests an upgrade method.
+Currently, when using those old APIs, the engine will output warnings and suggestions for upgradation.
 Please adjust the code according to the warnings and the instructions in this document and upgrade to the new usage.
 Unfortunately, due to an upgrade of the underlying layer, we have left behind a few incompatible APIs that will output error messages while running.
 If you have decided to make the upgrade, then please read the following carefully.

 - For the **Artist and Game Designer**, all resources in your project (e.g. scenes, animations, prefab) do not need to be modified or upgraded.
 - For **Programmers**, all APIs in the `cc.loader` module that were used in the original code need to be changed to APIs from `cc.assetManager`.
 The related content will be described in detail in this document.